Intervention/docs/image/v2/api/fill/title.md

 # fill()
-# Fill image with color or pattern
+## Fill the current image with a color or pattern